pippim/pippim.github.io/programs/homa.md

 - Command event viewer of error messages, return codes and run times
 - Floating sub windows that raise to top and move when main window is dragged
 - Message dialog boxes stay on top and cannot be "buried" under windows
 - Fading in/out tooltips appear when mouse hovers over buttons and labels
-- Open source application written in Python with Tkinter user interface
 - Help buttons open web browser and this webpage.
 Then the page automatically scrolls to the appropriate section

 ---